swiftlang/swift/docs/Windows.md

 ```

 ### 6. Build LLVM/Clang/Compiler-RT
 - This must be done from within a developer command prompt.
+LLVM and Clang are large projects so building might take a few hours.
+Make sure that the build type (e.g. Debug/Release) for LLVM/Clang matches the build type for Swift.
+- Optionally, you can omit building compiler-rt by removing all lines referring to `compiler-rt` below, which should give faster build times.
 ```
 mklink /J "%swift_source_dir%/llvm/tools/clang" "%swift_source_dir%/clang"
 mklink /J "%swift_source_dir%/llvm/tools/compiler-rt" "%swift_source_dir%/compiler-rt"